Divine1/sliderproject/README.md

 }
 ```
 You can introduce any icons or images into it. i will leave it to you.

-i would've missed something here, but that is all i remember for now.

-if you have any queries or need any support on your project kindly raise an issue or contact me on twitter

 ### Note 4